Ontario's Historical Plaques

-You can click on it to go to its webpage.
+You can click on them to go to their webpage.

 (continued from the top of this page) Then, beginning in May, 2009, I began adding all the Federal government's Historic Sites and Monuments Board of Canada plaques in Ontario to the site.
 The provincial and federal plaques are the only plaques I post on this site.
 Although there are thousands of local ones erected throughout the province, due to time constraints and the fact it's just me running things, I've had to limit myself.

 Using the menu at the top or bottom of each page, you can access the plaques by way of the 'Index', 'Subjects', 'Locations', 'Map', and 'Search' links.
 As well, the menu gives you access to a list of 'Links' to other sites and a link to send me an 'Email'.

 This site is indexed by the FreeFind search engine.